grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

     * Let's make dataset _catalogue_ a dashed line.
 Add an override for Fields with name _catalogue_, adding a Line Style override.
 For the dash pattern, we want to see long-short-short, and so to do this, we choose *30,3,3*, the last item in the dropdown.
     * Choose field with name _carts_ and Add override property.
 In search, find _Graph styles > Line style_.
 Change from Solid to *Dots* and keep the *0,10* *line,space* setting.
     * We will keep _orders_ as-is.
-6. Click *Apply*.
+6. Click *Save Dashboard*.
 Below is what your panel should look like:

     ![Sockshop App](img/sockshop-app.png)